-• cp -a block/mars/userspace/marsadm /usr/local/bin/

-• Alternatively, create a Debian or rpm package (named mars-utils or mars-tools or similar).
+- cp -a block/mars/userspace/marsadm /usr/local/bin/ - Alternatively, create a Debian or rpm package (named mars-utils or mars-tools or similar).
 Since marsadm is a basic Perl script which requires no other Perl modules, the only package dependency is from the Perl interpreter.
 Since Perl is typically already installed on virtually every Linux server, leaving out this dependency won't be a show stopper.

-With newer versions of MARS, a prepatch for vanilla kernels 3.2 through 4.9 is no longer needed, but only in theory.
-IO performance is much worse when the pre-patch is not applied.
-Don't use pre-patch-less MARS on any production system.
+With newer versions of MARS, a prepatch for vanilla kernels 3.2 through 4.9 (or even later) is no longer needed, at least in theory.
+However, IO performance is currently much worse when the pre-patch is not applied.
+This will be hopefully addressed in a future release.
+At the moment, don't use pre-patch-less MARS on any production system.
 It has extremely limited IO parallelism because some performance-critical kernel interfaces are not accessible without the pre-patch.
 The command modinfo mars will report whether the pre-patch is present at your kernel, or not (see description of dkms above).

-Pre-patches for various kernel versions can be found in the pre-patches/ subdirectory of the MARS source tree.
+Pre-patches for various kernel version can be found in the pre-patches/ subdirectory of the MARS source tree.
 Following are the types of pre-patches:

-- 0001-mars-v3-minimum-pre-patch-for-mars.patch or similar. - 0002-mars-SPECIAL-for-in-tree-build.patch or similar.
+- 0001-mars-minimum-pre-patch-for-mars.patch or similar.
+Please prefer this one (when present for your kernel version) in front of any old / deprecated 0001-mars-generic-pre-patch-for-mars. patch or similar.
+The latter should not be used anymore, except for testing or as an emergency fallback. - 0002-mars-SPECIAL-for-in-tree-build.patch or similar.
 This is only needed when building the MARS kernel module together with all other kernel modules in a single make pass.
-For separate external module builds (e.g. via dkms, or with rpmbuild etc), this patch must not be applied (but the pre-patch strongly should if somehow possible).
-When using this patch, please apply the aforementioned pre-patch also, because your kernel will be patched anyway. - For certain kernels like 4.14 and later, some additional (upstream) fixes may be necessary.
+For separate external module builds (e.g. with dkms, or with rpmbuild etc), this patch must not be applied (but the pre-patch strongly should if somehow possible).
+When using this patch, please apply the aforementioned pre-patch also, because your kernel will be patched anyway. - For certain kernels like 4.14, some additional fixes may be necessary.
 These are in the respective vanilla-/ subdirectory, indicated by filename fix.
 Sometimes, these are absolutely needed.
 For example, an endless loop in unfixed upstream vanilla kernels >= 4.10 may occur upon network timeouts.

 Starting from version mars0.1stable56 or mars0.1abeta8, submodules have been added to the github repo of MARS.
 If you have an old git checkout, please say git pull --recurse-submodules=yes or similar.
-Otherwise you may be missing a future part of the MARS release (depending on your local git version and its local configuration).
+Otherwise you may be missing an important future part of the MARS release, without notice (depending on your local git version and its local configuration).